gardener/gardener/docs/usage/shoot_status.md

 Known error codes are:

 - `ERR_INFRA_UNAUTHORIZED` - indicates that the last error occurred due to invalid infrastructure credentials.
 It is classified as a non-retryable error code.
-- `ERR_INFRA_INSUFFICIENT_PRIVILEGES` - indicates that the last error occurred due to insufficient infrastructure privileges.
-It is classified as a non-retryable error code.
 - `ERR_INFRA_QUOTA_EXCEEDED` - indicates that the last error occurred due to infrastructure quota limits.
 It is classified as a non-retryable error code.
 - `ERR_INFRA_RATE_LIMITS_EXCEEDED` - indicates that the last error occurred due to exceeded infrastructure request rate limits.
 - `ERR_INFRA_DEPENDENCIES` - indicates that the last error occurred due to dependent objects on the infrastructure level.
 It is classified as a non-retryable error code.